A-League

 Currently, there is no promotion or relegation between the A-League and National Premier Leagues, sectioned off into eight state federation divisions of between eight and 14 teams.
 The leading ones are the modern-day descendants of clubs formed by ethnic urban communities more than half a century ago, often Greek or Croatian.

-The eight winners qualify for the National Premier Leagues Finals, whose Grand Final also offers automatic qualification to the following year’s FFA Cup.
+The eight winners qualify for the National Premier Leagues Finals, whose Grand Final also offers automatic qualification to the following year’s Australia Cup.
 Each state winner also joins clubs finishing in the top four to six, depending on the size of the division, to play off within the federation.
 The winners are then declared Premiers Champions.
 The NPL runs down for several tiers, with limited promotion and relegation between them according to state.

-The only time the A-League and NPL dovetails is for the FFA Cup, a 32-team team knock-out tournament usually run over a calendar year.
+The only time the A-League and NPL dovetails is for the Australia Cup, a 32-team knock-out tournament usually run over a calendar year.
 The top eight in the A-League qualify for the initial round of 32, the bottom four play off for the remaining two berths.
 These ten A-League are joined by the previous NPL champions plus 21 clubs from the state federations.

-Each has its own qualifying tournament – for 2020, more than 750 clubs wished to enter from across Australia.
-State federations have specific allocations of berths in the FFA Cup Round of 32 in July, four for New South Wales, two for South Australia.
+Each has its own qualifying tournament – for 2024, 759 clubs entered from across Australia.
+State federations have specific allocations of berths in the Round of 32 in July/August, four for New South Wales, two for South Australia, and so on.
 This first round is zoned, after which an open draw operates.
 Ties are decided on the day.
-The final takes place in October or November.

 getting in